 CATS aims to provide inputs for shaping long-term relations with Turkey, to contribute to strategy-driven and coherent Turkey policy of the EU and its member states, and to help place the relationship on realistic foundations.
 Turkey is thus perceived as an actor with pronounced regional and sometimes global aspirations.

 CATS research priorities:

 With its broad foreign policy expertise, CATS at SWP is well-placed to ensure that the regional and global dynamics that shape Turkish politics are always taken into consideration.

-The Centre for Applied Turkey Studies (CATS) is funded by Stiftung Mercator and the German Ministry of Foreign Affairs.
+The Centre for Applied Turkey Studies (CATS) is funded by Stiftung Mercator and the Federal Foreign Office.